Skip to main content

 • Direct contact with affected mucosal surfaces or secretions.

-• Fomites, i.e. contaminated material such as linens or clothing, and respiratory droplets from prolonged face-to-face contact may also facilitate transmission, but less efficiently than direct contact.
+Mpox can also be transmitted through fomites, i.e., contaminated material such as linens or clothing, and through respiratory droplets from prolonged face-to-face contact, but less efficiently than direct contact.

 back to top